HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

   )
 }}

-Since HTTP/2 there has been an updated proposal to priorizations, with the <a hreflang="en" href="https://www.ietf.org/id/draft-ietf-httpbis-priority-07.html">Extensible Prioritization Scheme for HTTP</a> proposal.
+Since HTTP/2 there has been an updated proposal to prioritizations, with the <a hreflang="en" href="https://www.ietf.org/id/draft-ietf-httpbis-priority-07.html">Extensible Prioritization Scheme for HTTP</a> proposal.
 This includes adding a `priority` header in the response, as well as a new `PRIORITY_UPDATE` frame for HTTP/2.
 This `PRIORITY_UPDATE` frame is also proposed for HTTP/3.
-This has yet to be adopted across the web in full, but has received focus from <a hreflang="en" href="https://blog.cloudflare.com/better-http-2-prioritization-for-a-faster-web/">Cloudflare</a> in an effort to improve the underlying behaviour of <a hreflang="en" href="https://blog.cloudflare.com/adopting-a-new-approach-to-http-prioritization/">prioritization</a>.
+This has yet to be adopted across the web in full, but has received focus from <a hreflang="en" href="https://blog.cloudflare.com/better-http-2-prioritization-for-a-faster-web/">Cloudflare</a> in an effort to improve the underlying behavior of <a hreflang="en" href="https://blog.cloudflare.com/adopting-a-new-approach-to-http-prioritization/">prioritization</a>.

 ### The death of HTTP/2 Push?

 Another major feature was the introduction of the server push mechanism.
 HTTP/2 server push allows the server to send multiple resources in response to a client request.
-Thus the server informs the client about assets it may need before the client becomes aware they exist.
+Thus, the server informs the client about assets it may need before the client becomes aware they exist.
 The common use case is to push critical assets such as JavaScript & CSS to the client before the browser has parsed the base HTML and identified those critical assets and subsequently requested them itself.
 The client also has the option to decline the push message.

 Despite the promises of zero round trips, pre-emptive critical assets and the potential for performance upsides, HTTP/2 push has not lived up to the hype.